 Currently, the SHBG test is not performed frequently or routinely.
-In many cases, health practitioners feel that the total testosterone, and perhaps free testosterone (as measured by a method called equilibrium dialysis), provides sufficient information.
 SHBG is ordered primarily when the total testosterone results do not seem to be consistent with clinical signs and symptoms, such as infertility, decreased sex drive, and erectile dysfunction in men or infertility, irregular menstrual periods, and excess facial and body hair in women.

 What does the test result mean?

-A high SHBG level means that it is likely that less free testosterone is available to the tissues than is indicated by the total testosterone test.
+A high SHBG level means that it is likely that less free testosterone is available to your tissues than is indicated by the total testosterone test.
 A low SHBG level means that more of the total testosterone is bioavailable and not bound to SHBG.
-This information may be important in the overall evaluation of an individual with signs and symptoms of a condition related to excess or deficient sex hormone production.
+This information may be important in your overall evaluation when you have signs and symptoms of a condition related to excess or deficient sex hormone production.